Valley Forge Military Academy and College

 Ms. Wochok holds a BS in Elementary and Special Education from Millersville University, an M.S. in Educational Leadership from Cabrini University, and holds a Principal Certification from the Pennsylvania Department of Education.
 She lives in Malvern, PA with her husband, Todd, and son, Brayden.

-I served in the British Army for 37 years, culminating in the last 13 years serving in London as the Garrison Sergeant Major London District.
-In that post I was heavily involved planning and executing all ceremonial events, the likes of the Royal Wedding of Their Royal Highnesses The Duke and Duchess of Cambridge, the Queen’s Golden and Diamond Jubilee celebrations, amongst many others and I retired and moved to Kentucky in 2015.
+Prior to VFMAC, GSM Mott served for 37 years in the British Army, the final 13 serving in London as the Garrison Sergeant Major London District.
+In that role, he was heavily involved with planning and executing all ceremonial events such as the Royal wedding of their Royal Highnesses, The Duke and Duchess of Cambridge (now Prince and Princess of Wales), the late Queen Elizabeth’s Golden and Diamond Jubilee celebrations, among many other notable global events.
+On retirement from the British Army, GSM Mott first relocated to Kentucky prior to his move to VFMAC.

 Sergeant Kathleen Dougherty is the Bandmaster at Valley Forge Military Academy and College.
 She was hired on as Bandmaster at the start of the 2022 school year.
 Kathleen manages the music curriculum for the academy and college, as well as leading the Regimental band and other ensembles in performances.